Frequently Asked Questions

 Single occupancy rooms offer significant infection control and privacy and dignity benefits, for example a consultation with patients is easier on a one-to-one basis.
 To accommodate the single rooms, the new hospital will be larger than the current Frimley Park Hospital.

-As part of our engagement process, we be sharing more information about the new hospital and the Hospital 2.0 programme.
+As part of our engagement process, we be sharing more information about the Hospital 2.0 programme.